oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_Coarray/README.md

 ## Purpose

-The `Guided Coarray` sample demonstrates the use of the Fortran coarray feature.
+The `Coarray` sample demonstrates the use of the Fortran coarray feature.
 The sample program estimates the value of the mathematical constant π (Pi) using a Monte Carlo method (named Monte Carlo after the game that uses random numbers).

 Imagine a square piece of paper two units across (the actual unit doesn’t matter).
 On this paper draw a circle whose diameter is two units (radius one unit).